davidbecker6081/tempo-trainer/README.md

 - Make Logo
 - Figure out how to speed up algorithm for "Best Effort"
 - Dropdown Calendar Component
+- Refactor CSS with box-sizing: border box;
+- Research Time Series methods for dealing with large amounts of continuous data influx

 ## Setup